-If you live in an area prone to wildfires, which is the case in states like California and Texas, you've probably thought about how to keep wildfire smoke out of a house.
-But the truth is, wildfire smoke is a problem that affects us all.
-The smoke that billows into the air doesn't stay in one place or fall directly back down to the ground.
+If you live in an area prone to wildfires, which is the case in states like California and Texas, you've probably had to manage wildfire smoke entering your home.
+Wildfire smoke is a problem that can affect anyone.
+The smoke billows into the air and doesn't stay in one place or fall directly back to the ground.
 It can wind up in just about any home in the country.

-This quick guide explains what wildfire smoke is and the health risks it can pose.
-It also covers methods for preventing wildfire smoke from entering the air you breathe inside your home.
-So, let's get started!
-Here's everything you need to know and do if a wildfire threatens your home:
+Follow along as we break down what wildfire smoke is and the health risks it can pose.
+We also cover methods for preventing wildfire smoke from entering the air you breathe inside your home.
+This guide contains everything you need to know and do if a wildfire threatens your home.

 Health Effects Of Wildfire Smoke

 The Environmental Protection Agency (EPA) warns that the air inside a house can become polluted by wildfire smoke, making it unsafe to breathe.
 At the same time, there may be shelter indoors orders when the air quality outdoors is especially low.
 If you can't evacuate, then staying inside is your best option.